Zlarb02/Zlarb02/README.md

 ### Hi there ! 😄
-🌱 I’m currently learning web devellopement
+🌱 I’m currently learning web development
 <!--
 **Zlarb02/Zlarb02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.